-What we suggest to all of our clients is to have a gallery of videos and when you click on that thumbnail or link, it takes you through to a new page on your website dedicated to that video.
+What I suggest to all of our clients is to have a gallery of videos and when you click on that thumbnail or link, it takes you through to a new page on your website dedicated to that video.
 This enables Google to pick up on just 1 video on the page and index it accordingly.

 Add content to complement the video

 Google loves a page on a website that is all about one thing.
 For example, if you are a golf club manufacturer and you have one product you want to show off, Google wants to see everything on that page all about that golf club.
-From the text, to the images, to the video.
+From the text to the images, to the video.

 Keywording your video with the relevant tags on the page and within the video’s metadata help to reinforce with Google what you are showcasing and how often it will show up in searches.

 Video hosting platforms such as YouTube, Vimeo & Wistia allow you to add keywords and tags directly to the uploaded video.

 Choose a suitable hosting provider

 The three big video hosting platforms undeniably are YouTube, Vimeo & Wistia.